riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 ## Adjust THRESHOLD logic to purchase coins - DONE

 - We want to purchase coins if price change is above threshold, but need to make sure that the bull run is not over and the price is on an upwards trajectory
-- To do this we confirm that the latest price is trading in some neighborhood of the max_price
+- To do this we confirm that the latest price is close to the peak
 - We would like to avoid looking for a 5% increase in price, but the coin has actually gained 8% and already dropped 3%

 ## Volatility Cooloff Extension - DONE